fmalina/revisions-blocl/activism/nhsforsale.md

 salary.

-I can even remember as a boy hearing the piercing cries from open windows on our street of people dying from cancer who didn’t have the dosh to buy morphine to ease their passage from life.
+I can even remember as a boy hearing the piercing cries from open windows on our street of people dying from cancer who didn't have the dosh to buy morphine to ease their passage from life.

 The society of my youth believed that only the well-to-do or well-connected